evfinkn/speechviz/USAGE.md

 where data/transcription/folder is the path to the folder containing the transcription file.
 This will automatically update the annotation file for that file to reflect what is thought to be news on the interface

-### Compare manual news annotation to llm annotations
+### Compare manual news annotation to LLM annotations

-If you wish to compare the accuracy of the llm's news annotations with manual annotations you have done via the interface (where you add a label that contains News in the name, i.e. ManualNews, and give the segments added to it the same name,i.e. ManualNews1 etc.) you can run
+If you wish to compare the accuracy of the LLM's news annotations with manual annotations you have done via the interface (where you add a label that contains News in the name, i.e. ManualNews, and give the segments added to it the same name, i.e. ManualNews1 etc.) you can run

 ```bash
 python3 scripts/compare_llm_news_to_truth.py data/annotations/file
 ```

 where data/annotations file is the path to the annotations file/folder you wish to compare the accuracy of.
-This will output the accuracy of the llm's news annotations compared to the manual annotations at the file scripts/output/llmMatchPercentages.csv.
+This will output the accuracy of the LLM's news annotations compared to the manual annotations at the file scripts/output/llmMatchPercentages.csv.

 ### Maximize accuracy with different parameters

-If you have manual news annotations to compare and want to find what parrameters on news_analysis.py result in the highest accuracy you can use this script as an example (needs to be updated to whatever files you annotated manually) and look at the results.
+If you have manual news annotations to compare and want to find what parameters on news_analysis.py result in the highest accuracy you can use this script as an example (needs to be updated to whatever files you annotated manually) and look at the results.
 It does a combination of news_analyis.py with different parameters, followed by compare_llm_news_to_truth.py and analyze_llm_match_percentages.py to output into one csv at scripts/output/llmMatchPercentages.csv.
 To run this script, run

 ```bash
 python3 scripts/maximize_news_numbers_and_threshold_accuracy.py
 ```

-This will output the average accuracy of all the llm's news annotations compared to all the manual annotations at the file scripts/output/llmMatchPercentages.csv and you can see which is highest and use that.
+This will output the average accuracy of all the LLM's news annotations compared to all the manual annotations at the file scripts/output/llmMatchPercentages.csv and you can see which is highest and use that.

 ## Interface